imagineLife/big-site/content/linux/interacting-with-ubuntu.md

 `pwd` shows the "present working directory" path.
 Typing `pwd` and pressing `<Enter>` will tell the terminal to Read the input, evaluate the direction, and print the result.
 In a ubuntu environment, the default "location" of the shell is at `/home/ubuntu` and the `pwd` command should return that!
+The current directory represents the `ubuntu` user in the `home` directory.
+Every user gets a directory && the default user is the `ubuntu` user - hence `home/ubuntu`.

+### ls: show me a list
+`ls` is like `show me a list of files in the pwd`.
+Typing `ls` in the terminal should show 2 things that look like `Home  snap`.